1

 How it works

-Upon successfully developing a project proposal and being accepted into the Fellowship cohort, fellows will be invited to the 2023 summer RCC American Environmental Leadership Institute, taking place from July 23-27, 2023.
-There, Fellows will develop project plans for the upcoming year, participate in trainings to hone their leadership, writing, advocacy and organizing skills, meet their cohort, while also networking and learning from national environmental leaders on the RCC National Advisory Council.
+Upon successfully developing a project proposal and being accepted into the Fellowship cohort, all fellows will attend the 2024 summer RCC American Environmental Leadership Institute (AELI), taking place from July 21-25, 2024.
+There, Fellows will develop project plans for the upcoming year, participate in trainings to hone their leadership, writing, advocacy and organizing skills, meet their cohort, while also networking and learning from RCC senior staff and national environmental leaders on the RCC National Advisory Council.

-Following completion of the fellows training, RCC Fellows will report to their campuses and begin their work for academic year 2023 – 2024.
-Over the course of the year, RCC Fellows will have monthly mentoring calls with RCC staff and periodic calls with other members of the fellowship cohort to strategize and enhance their projects.
+Following completion of the fellows training, RCC Fellows will report to their campuses and begin their work for academic year 2024 – 2025.
+Over the course of the year, RCC Fellows will have bi-weekly mentoring calls with RCC staff and periodic calls with other members of the fellowship cohort to strategize and enhance their projects.

-During the year, Fellows will have the opportunity to publish writings about their work for the RCC to be shared on our website and distributed through our networks.
-Each Fellow will be responsible for at least three writings per semester.
-Fellows’ writing will support and document their projects, but may also include issues relevant to their work or the work of RCC.
+During the year, Fellows will have the opportunity to publish writings about their work for the RCC to be shared on the RCC website and distributed through RCC networks.
+Each Fellow will be responsible for deliverables each month, including photo essays (blogs).
+Fellows’ writing may grow out of their projects or campaigns but may also include other issues relevant to the work of RCC.
 A critical component of the fellowship program, fellows will be able to hone their writing skills for a professional advocacy setting over the course of the year and receive mentorship on their work, as consistent with the rest of the program.

 RCC Fellows will also develop critical contacts and experience, and upon completion of their term, join the RCC alumni network as they look forward to careers as engaged environmental leaders.